 Are You Ready for a Romantic Relationship?

 In case you hadn’t realized, Valentine’s Day is almost a week away.
-And, in case you also hadn’t realized, this special holiday is often called “Singles’ Awareness Day.”
-That name actually seems pretty silly.
-Honestly, most singles who describe Valentine’s Day as “Singles’ Awareness Day” are actually aware of their singleness for 365 days of the year.
+And in case you also hadn’t realized, this special holiday is often called “Singles’ Awareness Day.”
+Honestly, that name seems pretty silly because most singles who describe Valentine’s Day as “Singles’ Awareness Day” are actually aware of their singleness for 365 days of the year.

-A few weeks ago, I wrote a post about being ready for what God calls us to do and just saying “yes” to Him.
+A few weeks ago, I wrote a post about being ready for what God calls us to do and being willing to say “yes” to His plan.
 While I truly believe that there are some seasons of life when we simply need to rip off the painful Band-Aids and dive in, I also believe that romantic relationships are the exception to this rule.

-There are a few main reasons why you probably wouldn’t be ready to start a relationship:
+There are a few main reasons why you may not be ready to start a relationship, including the following:

-1. You have no idea where God is leading you OR he/she has no idea where God is leading him/her.
+• You have no idea where God is leading you in life or the guy you want to date has no idea where God is leading him in life.

-2. You are dealing with an issue that you need to work through with the Lord OR he/she is dealing with an issue that he/she needs to work through with the Lord (i.e., a porn addiction, an eating disorder, or suicidal depression).
+• You’re dealing with an issue that you need to work through with the Lord or the guy you want to date is dealing with an issue that he needs to work through with the Lord.

-Of course, all of this is easy for me to say because there haven’t been any guys in my life who’ve expressed interest in dating me.
-But these principles still apply and will apply!
-Sometimes, we need to wait to start a relationship with someone; and other times, we need to start a completely different relationship.
+Of course, all of this is easy for me to say because there haven’t been any guys in my life who have expressed interest in dating me.
+But these principles still apply now and will apply in the future!
+Sometimes, we simply need to wait to date.

 To everything there is a season, a time for every purpose under heaven.
 (Ecclesiastes 3:1 NKJV)